Amity University Noida-B.Tech Admissions 2026

 Among top 100 Universities Globally in the Times Higher Education (THE) Interdisciplinary Science Rankings 2026

 Do or Die Chapter For JEE Mains 2026 - Some chapters always appear in the exam and contribute a major portion of the marks; such chapters are considered the real ‘Do or Die’ ones, as they keep repeating in previous year papers and play a crucial role in getting a good score.
 In this article, we provide a subject-wise list of do-or-die chapters, along with their preparation strategies, the JEE Mains 2026 exam pattern, and the types of questions asked.
-Read further to explore the complete subject-wise list of important chapters.
-JEE Main 2026 registration has already ended, and the last date was 27 November 2025.
-Session 1 is scheduled from 21 to 30 January 2026.
+In this article to explore the complete subject-wise list of do-or-die chapters for JEE Main Session 2.
+JEE Main 2026 January session has already ended, and Session 2 is scheduled from 2 to 9 April 2026.
 This year, several changes have been made: dark mode has been enabled, font size has been adjusted, and screen zoom-in and zoom-out options have been added.
-No calculator is available and it is officially clarified by officials.

 This Story also Contains

-In JEE Mains 2026 physics often decides the score due to its mix of conceptual and numerical questions.
-Below are the top 7 high-weightage chapters in Physics that you must focus on for better accuracy and maximum marks
+In JEE Mains 2026, physics often decides the score due to its mix of conceptual and numerical questions.
+Below are the high-weightage chapters in Physics that you must focus on for better accuracy and maximum marks

 Physics | Weightage |